Quick answer

 What happens if I operate without a license?
 Operating without a valid license is a criminal offense in Texas.
 You face fines up to $25,000 per violation and potential Class A misdemeanor charges.
 DSHS can also seek injunctions to shut down your operation immediately.

 Do I need a separate license for each studio location?
 Yes.
 Each physical location requires its own studio license and its own inspection.
 You can’t cover multiple locations under one license.
-Each application is $300.
+Each application is $900 ($1,200 with piercing).

 Can I tattoo out of my home in Texas?
 Technically, yes, if your home studio meets all DSHS requirements and passes inspection.
 But most residential zoning laws prohibit commercial tattoo operations.
 Check your city and county zoning codes before investing in a home studio build-out.

 How do I renew my license?
-DSHS sends renewal notices before your license expires.
+DSHS sends renewal notices before your studio license expires.
 You renew online through their portal.
-You’ll need updated bloodborne pathogen training for individual license renewal.
+Keep each artist’s bloodborne pathogen training current as well.
 Late renewals incur penalty fees of $150 to $300.

 Is an apprenticeship required in Texas?
 Texas does not mandate a specific apprenticeship period by law.
 But most reputable shops require one to two years of supervised training before sponsoring an artist for their license.
 The industry standard exists for good reason.